 6. The Easiest Way to Be a Pro at SEO

-Answer: A great website that appears at the top of search results.
+Even better than creating an amazing website… is creating a website that appears at the top of search results.

 7. Get More Online Reviews (& Fix the Bad Ones)

-Get your business good reviews in at least two of these places:
+To start, focus on getting good reviews in at least two of these places:

 Print marketing still works.

-Most people don’t know how to make it work for them.
+But here’s the problem: Most people don’t know how to make it work for them.

-- Build route density
+- Build your route density